 “Love, and do what thou wilt.”
 It is a saying that I am familiar with from Aleister Crowley, the famous occultist.
 But it turns out the saying has a much more ancient and surprising origin.
 It comes from Saint Augustine in fact, from his Seventh Homily on the Letter of John.
 Here is the context:Continue reading “Love and do what thou wilt”

-Physical abuse, sexual abuse, financial abuse, verbal and mental abuse, these are all spoken against by Jesus and the prophets as they violate the command to love others.
-This command is pretty open ended too, extending even to enemies (see Matthew 5:43-48) and nonhuman others (see Proverbs 12:10).
-If, in your practice and teaching of Christian ethics, you forget to love others, you’ve missed the point.
+Christian ethics is as simple as this: love God, love others.
+Everything else is commentary.
+Love Others Physical abuse, sexual abuse, financial abuse, verbal and mental abuse, these are all spoken against by Jesus and the prophets as they violate the command to love others.
+This command is pretty open ended too, extending even toContinue reading “Christian ethics isn’t complicated”

 It is important to recognise the difference between true knowledge and complete knowledge.
 I know that God loves me truly, but I do not know all there is to know about that.
 The love of God is unknowable in that sense.

 Songs of Innocence: The Divine Image To Mercy, Pity, Peace, and Love All pray in their distress; And to these virtues of delight Return their thankfulness.
 For Mercy, Pity, Peace, and Love Is God, our father dear, And Mercy, Pity, Peace, and Love Is Man, his child and care.
 For Mercy has a human heart,Continue reading “The Divine Image by William Blake”